catgento/magento-2-backtotopnavigation/README.md

 ## Main Functionalities
 This module adds a back to top navigation when scrolling down the page

+@todo Improve the javascript which is really bad...

 ## Installation
 \* = in production please use the `--keep-generated` option